lindan-betterment/CopyPasta/README.md

 - Option to reorder menu
 - drag and drop
 - Add PDF formats
-- click away from pop over
-- highlight current thing on pasteboard
+- highlighr current thing on pasteboard